JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/grammar_and_parser.md

 property ::= (KEY?
 SEPARATOR VALUE?) | KEY
 ```

-As shown, a Simple Language file can contain properties, comments, and line breaks.

 Please see [Grammar Kit](https://github.com/JetBrains/Grammar-Kit) documentation for more details on BNF syntax.

 The grammar defines the flexibility of the support for a language.
-The above grammar specifies that a property may have or may not have key and value.
+The above grammar specifies that a property may have or may not have a key and value.
 This flexibility allows the IntelliJ Platform to recognize incorrectly defined properties and provide corresponding code analysis and quick-fixes.

 Note that the `SimpleTypes` class in the `elementTypeHolderClass` attribute above specifies the name of a class that gets generated from the grammar; it doesn't exist at this point.